prazwolp/InfoSec101/Tools/10Howtoburp.md

 After we are done setting this up, we will open `Burpsuite` in Kali.
 Once we are inside burp we click on `Proxy`, after this we will go back to our browser and turn foxy proxy `ON`.
 Go back to Burpsuite and click `Intercept is on` button, (it is weird, it will say Intercept is off when actually it is on).
 We go back to our browser and type in `http://burpsuite`.
 From here we will need to add the certificate.
 We will save the file and add that certificate on Firefox Options -> Privacy and Security -> Certificates.
 The certificate we need will be issued by `PortSwigger`.
 We click on that one and click `Edit Trust`.
 It should be clicked on `This certificate can identify websites.` It will let us capture encrypted traffic.

-We will turn `Foxyproxy` off and go back to Burpsuite and turn Intercept on. yup 11:01
+We will turn `Foxyproxy` off and go back to Burpsuite and turn Intercept on.
+Once you turn it on and go to any browser, all the traffic will now be routed through Burpsuite in Kali Linux.